In no particular order, last checked May 4, 2014...

 Sizing charts are always good to have handy; Groupon has some too.
 These are North American sizes, though!

 Elli Hunter is an accomplished Deutschlander CD whose site is utterly stunning.
-If you read German, then you'll get a lot out of it, but the photos alone will boggle your mind.

 There's a list of terminology at ItsPronouncedMetrosexual that comes close to defining a lot of words used in this special-interest group.
 Probably a good idea to look them over before trolling the Wicked Weird Web!
 Above&Beyond, while very commercial, provides a lot of products and reading useful to any variety of transgendered individual.
 The same goes for Suddenly Fem, and Cross-Dress.com, online retailers catering to those who won't shop in the real world.
 Hollywood Breastforms sells to the TG and mainstream crowds, has a good selection and competitive pricing.
 To add a little spice to your dressing, Glamor Boutique and The Fantasy Girl also have competitive pricing with an online presence.
 You'll find a lot of different product at Nuremberg's Absolutely Special Trade, though shipping costs would rise a bit, and currency exchange can be an eye-opener.
 Wigtopia blogs a bit on the topic of transgender clients.
 Proactive Prosthetics in England will make you very-high-end breastforms, but they're not cheap.
 Be wary of their recommendations for stealth, however.
 Wear nice boobs and let them clear your way...
 Also at the high end, Babooms handmakes huge costume forms for almost $2000, along with products from the RealDoll folks at Real Gurl.